 Different Mortgage Types

-I think personally for most people this is the most popular option, a fixed mortgage means that for a fixed time (this can be anything for 1 to 5 years) your monthly mortgage repayment will not change.
+I think personally for most people this is the most popular option, a fixed mortgage means that for a fixed time (this can be anything for 1 to 5 years) your mortgage rates and therefore your monthly mortgage repayment will not change.
 Regardless of what happens with the Bank of England interest rate.
 At the end of the fixed rate term it is best to look at your remortgaging options as your existing mortgage will likely convert to a standard variable rate mortgage – see below.

 Fixed-rate mortgages were the most popular in the Which 2019 mortgages survey, with six in 10 saying they had one.
 Five-year deals were the most popular, followed by two-year deals.
 Read more: Which?